lumina-gov/laws/in_force/acts/economy.md

 The Council may provide reports and recommendations to the Ministers of every sub-Ministry and the Minister of the Economy after each meeting.

 ### Section 2: Roles
-The roles of the Monetary Council include:
+The roles of the Monetary Council are to:
-- to issue and destroy the currency
+- issue and destroy currency
-- to provide funding to the treasury for deficit government expenditure
+- provide funding to the treasury for deficit government expenditure
-- to fund lending operations for Lumibank’s retail banking department
+- fund lending operations for Lumibank’s retail banking department
-- to charge interest rates set by the Monetary Policy Council
+- charge interest rates set by the Monetary Policy Council
-- to act as a hub for foreign currency exchange
+- act as a hub for foreign currency exchange
-- to hold foreign money reserves, commodities, and other assets in the reserves of Lumibank
+- buy, sell, and manage foreign money reserves, commodities, and other assets in reserve
-- to issue bonds and authorize bond payments
+- issue bonds and authorize bond payments

 ## Part 5: Retail Banking